GReD-Clermont/omero_macro-extensions/README.md

 Ext.saveTable(tableName, 'dataset', datasetId);
 ```

-It can then be saved to a tab-separated text file through *Ext.saveTableAsTXT*:
+It can then be saved to a delimited text file through *Ext.saveTableAsFile* (default separator is ','):

 ```
-Ext.saveTableAsTXT(tableName, pathToTXT);
+Ext.saveTableAsFile(tableName, pathToFile, delimiter);
 ```

 ### Work as another user (sudo)